VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.1 Zone types

-This recommendation distinguishes between two types of zones: contour-based and kinematic center-based zones.
-This distinction accounts for the varying vehicle behaviors observed during zone entry and exit.
+This recommendation differentiates between two types of zones: contour-based and kinematic center-based zones.
+This differentiation is based on the different conditions for entering and exiting zones.

 #### Contour-based zones

-A zone is entered, when the contour/Bounding Box of the vehicle (including the load) traverses the edge of the zone.
-Exiting is, when every single part of the vehicle has exited the zone.
-These zones may not be entered by any part of the contour, if the master control does not allow it, e.g., a blocked zone may never be entered, a RELEASE zone may only be entered, if it is released by the master control, etc. or they lead to a defined behavior when entered, e.g., in the ACTION zone when entering all entryActions shall be executed and so on.
+For contour-based zones, the vehicles contour (including its load) decides the entry and exit of the zones.
+These zones shall not be entered by any part of the contour, if the master control does not allow it, e.g., a 'BLOCKED' zone may never be entered, a 'RELEASE' zone may only be entered, if it is released by the master control, etc. or they lead to a defined behavior when entered, e.g., in the ACTION zone when entering all entryActions shall be executed and so on.

 ![Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)](./assets/contour_entry.png)
 >Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)